 - Viewing the roster

-Welcome to Blackboard 9 Essential Training for Instructors.
-My name is Patrick Crispen, and for the past ten years I have supported Blackboard at three of the five largest universities in Southern California.
-In this course, I am going to show you what you need to know to get started with Blackboard Learn.
-I am also going to throw in some tips, tricks, and even some instructional design strategies that I picked up along the way, things that will help you and your students get the most out of Blackboard.
-We will cover essentials, such as how to create an assignment and make it available to students.
-I will explore many of the communication tools, and we will look at how to use discussions in email.
+- Welcome to Blackboard 9, Essential Training for Instructors.
+My name is Patrick Crispen, and for the past 10 years, I've supported Blackboard at three of the five largest universities in Southern California.
+In this course, I'm going to show you what you need to know to get started with Blackboard Learn.
+I'm also going to throw in some tips, tricks, and even some instructional design strategies that I've picked up along the way.
+Things that will help you and your students get the most out of Blackboard.
+We will cover essentials such as how to create an assignment, and make it available to students.
+I'll explore many of the communication tools, and we'll look at how to use discussions in e-mail.

-I will teach you how to set up your grade center, add items, and export the records.
-We will cover how to create assessment items of all sorts, and how to set various settings that will allow you to deliver and grade these items as efficiently as possible.
-Before we get started, let me give you a quick bit of advice: don't try to learn or use all of Blackboard's tools at once.
-If you have never used Blackboard, start with the first few chapters as a quick start and then build on that as you need to.
-Again, welcome to Blackboard 9 Essential Training for Instructors.
+I'll teach you how to set up your grade center, add items and export the records.
+We'll cover how to create assessment items of all sorts, and how to set various settings that will allow you to deliver and grade these items as efficiently as possible.
+Before we get started, let me give you a quick bit of advice.
+Don't try to learn or use all of Blackboard's tools at once.
+If you've never used Blackboard, start with the first few chapters as a quick start, and then build on that as you need to.
+Again, welcome to Blackboard 9, Essential Training for Instructors.
+Let's get started.